kryptonite07/LinkedIn-email-scrapping/README.md

 # LinkedIn Email Scraper

 A python class that can scrape LinkedIn profiles for emails.
-Developed by Tufayel_LUS
+Developed by Tufayel_LUS.

 # Prerequisites